Badgerliu/markdown-portfolio/_includes/04-lists.md

-:tada: This is a link for my ATACSeq Scripts associated with my pub in eLife recently.
+:tada: This is a Practice scripts

-1 Figure Scripts
-  1 Figure 1
-  2 Figure 2
-2 Analysis Scripts
-  1 ATAC-Seq
+1. Item 1
-  2 ChIP-Seq
+2. Item 2
-  3 RNA-Seq
+3. Item 3
+   1. Item 3a
+   2. Item 3b

-* Test 1
+* Item 1
-  *Test2
-  *Test 3
+* Item 2
+  * Item 2a
+  * Item 2b